michaelschaub/michaelschaub.github.io/DynamicalProcessesOnNetworksSS2021.md

 {: .notice--danger}

 ### Schedule and important dates
-*First lecture:* April 15, 14:30
+*First lecture:* tba
-*Lecture times:* Tuesday, 16:30-18:00, and Thursday, 14:30-16:00 (dates will be announced via Moodle)
+*Lecture times:* tba (dates will be announced via Moodle)
-*Exercises:* Monday, 16:30-18:00
+*Exercises:* tba

-(last updated: Fri 19 March -- later announcements to participants will supersede the above information)
+(last updated: 4.
+August 2021 -- later announcements to participants will supersede the above information)

 ### Prerequisites
 There are no formal prerequisites, apart from a certain scientific and mathematical maturity.